ormaaj/ksh/README.md

    send pull requests.
 Every interested party is invited to contribute.
 6. To help increase everyone's understanding of this code base, fixes and significant changes should be fully documented in commit messages.
+   Each commit should be a complete, self-contained and self-documenting change, including updates to documentation and regression tests where applicable.
+Pull requests are therefore squashed into a single commit.
 7. Code style varies somewhat in this historic code base.
    Your changes should match the style of the code surrounding them.
    Indent with tabs, assuming an 8-space tab width.